sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 Use the following steps to set up the library application:

-1. Open a command terminal and then run the following command:
+1. Open a command terminal and then run the following commands:

+    To ensure that Visual Studio Code is configured to use the correct version of .NET, run the following command:

     ```bash

     dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org

+    ```

+    To ensure that Git is configured to use your name and email address, update the following commands with your information, and then run the commands:

+    ```bash

+    git config --global user.name "John Doe"

+    ```

+    ```bash

+    git config --global user.email johndoe@example.com

     ```

 1. Open a browser window in your lab environment.